-A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
-A parent/carer will need to provide sufficient evidence of the child's previously looked after status; e.g. UK Adoption order or a copy of the adoption order from the child's country of origin and any other relevant documentation to confirm such status.
+A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole or main purpose is to benefit society.

+A parent/carer will need to provide sufficient evidence of the child's previously looked after status; e.g.